bkazez/cantatas-static/_howtos/how-to-catalogue-bach-cantata-texts.md

 ---

 1. Visit [Bach Cantata Texts](https://bachcantatatexts.org/).
 2. Click the cantata to catalogue.
-The URL should look something like `https://bachcantatatexts.org/BWV4.htm`.
 3. Click “Simple text for programs”
 4. Open the Word doc that downloads – catalogue from this, not the site itself.
 5. Copy/paste the English text (without movement numbers) into the column **text_en**.